ASHA remains an independent, unbiased source of information on sexual health. We are guided by science, not ideology. READ MORE.

 Gonorrhea is the second most common bacterial STI reported in the United States.
 There were over 600,000 cases of gonorrhea diagnosed in this country in 2023.
 Because so many cases of gonorrhea have no symptoms, many people never get tested.
 It is likely there are far more annual cases.
 In fact, the CDC estimates there are actually 1.6 million case each year.
 The World Health Organization (WHO) estimates more than 80 million new cases globally.

 We’ve been able to cure gonorrhea since the introduction of antibiotics almost a century ago, but we are running out of medications that work.
 Neisseria gonorrhoeae, the bacterium that causes this common STI, has been steadily changing to evade entire classes of antibiotics.
 As early as the 1940s, the bacteria was resistant to sulfanilamides.
 By the 1980s it was resistant to penicillins and tetetracyclines.
-In 2007, the CDC stopped recommending fluoroquinolones, These means that cephalosporins as effective treatment against this common STI.
+In 2007, the CDC stopped recommending fluoroquinolones.
+This means that cephalosporins are the only effective treatment we have against this common STI.

 Today, most people with uncomplicated gonorrhea are given a single dose shot of ceftriaxone (which is a cephalosporin).
 Some are also given a dose of oral azithromycin.
 There have been cases in a number of countries in which this treatment alone was not enough.
 Those patients have had to take a combination of existing antibiotics.
 Public health experts have feared that eventually the bacteria will develop a resistance to cephalosporins, and we will not have any new antibiotics to take their place.
 Thankfully, there are a few new options in development.